Tiffany Derry: Television appearances

 In November 2013, she was the day's winner on an episode of Food Network's Cutthroat Kitchen and she started to appear on the Spike TV series Hungry Investors, which debuted in 2014.

-In 2022, Derry was on Guy Fieri's television series, Tournament of Champions (Food Network), season 3.
+In 2022 she became one of the competing chefs on the Bobby Flay series Bobby's Triple Threat, and in 2022 and 2023, Derry was on Guy Fieri's television series, Tournament of Champions, seasons 3 and 4.

+In 2024, she joined Anne Burrell to host season 27 of Worst Cooks in America.

+In 2025, Derry will join MasterChef as a judge, alongside judges Gordon Ramsay and Joe Bastianich.

 Awards

 In 2013, Derry was awarded the Hall of Fame by the Association of Private Sector Colleges and Universities.